 We are building a spiritual and political home where ritual, prayer, and learning are relevant, meaningful, transformative, and accessible.
 With spiritual direction from Rabbi Joseph Berman as our founding Rabbi and Executive Director, we will be a community that draws on a multiplicity of Jewish traditions and teachings, grounding the work we do to advance justice.

 Now is a special moment in our trajectory.
-Signing up as a member now - in 2018 - means that you will be among the founding members of this community.
 Members will have a vote in major decisions.
 You’ll have a say in our programs, our social justice plans, and eventually, our name.

-In our first year, we will learn, pray, and eat together (as a community and in our homes) over the High Holidays; hold three Shabbat services each month (a combination of Friday nights and Saturday mornings) and other holiday gatherings; launch several learning, arts, and justice programs; and create chesed/community care structures (e.g. meal trains and other support for people going through times of need).
-We will hire Rabbi Joseph as our part time rabbi starting fall 2018, with the goal to raise that to full time in summer 2019.
+In our second year, we will learn, pray, and eat together (as a community and in our homes) over the High Holidays; hold three Shabbat services each month (a combination of Friday nights and Saturday mornings) and other holiday gatherings; launch several learning, arts, and justice programs; and create chesed/community care structures (e.g. meal trains and other support for people going through times of need).

 While everyone is of course welcome at services and social gatherings, members will have first claim on our learning programs, from song-leading to Torah to radical Jewish politics to kids’ and family classes.
 Membership also includes guaranteed spots at High Holidays services.